awslabs/aws-mobile-appsync-sdk-ios/README.md

   - Click on `Create New API` and then select `Event App` and hit `Create`, take a note of the `API URL` of the created API.
   - Once the creation completes, select `Settings` from left side of the console and then select `AWS Identity and Access Management (IAM)` as the authorization type.
   - Next, create a new Cognito Identity Pool and attach `AppSync Invoke Full Access` permission to the unauth role of the Identity Pool.
 Keep a note of the Identity Pool ID of newly created pool.

-  - Add a file appsync_test_credentials.json (see sample below) in the `AWSAppSyncTests` folder and replace the values for `AppSyncEndpoint`,  `CognitoIdentityPoolId` and regions if required:
+  Finally, you will need to setup a config file locally to access the server.
+Add a file `appsync_test_credentials.json` (see sample below) in the `AWSAppSyncTests` folder and replace the values for `AppSyncEndpoint`,  `CognitoIdentityPoolId` and regions if required:
     ```json
     {
       "AppSyncEndpoint": "https://asd32hl34523454532.appsync-api.us-east-1.amazonaws.com/graphql",